shaktiman101/a2a-content-generation/Readme.md

-This repo implements a2a protocol to communicate between agents.
+This repo implements a2a protocol to communicate between agents implemented using any framework.